cseanburns/systems-librarianship/src/6a-install-wordpress.md

 The plugins they added display business hours and help manage events and event attendees.

 Plugins are often used with WordPress sites to offer all sorts of additional capabilities.
-Currently, there are nearly [60 thousand plugins][wp_plugins] available for WordPress, but some are of higher quality and utility than others.
+Currently, there are [tens of thousands of plugins][wp_plugins] available for WordPress, but some are of higher quality and utility than others.
-In addition to the thousands of available plugins, there are nearly [12 thousand free themes][wp_themes] for WordPress sites.
+In addition to the plugin ecosystem, there are [thousands of free themes][wp_themes] for WordPress sites.
 Plus, many businesses offer paid themes or can create customized themes based on customer needs.
 These themes can drastically alter the appearance and usability of a WordPress site or cater a site for a specific clientele, such as a library.